surtarso/ASAPCabinetFE/README.md

 If you need help installing and configuring [Visual Pinball X](https://github.com/vpinball/vpinball) check out [my wiki page](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux).

 Join the [Discussions](https://github.com/surtarso/ASAPCabinetFE/discussions) page for questions and ideas!

+## Legal
+“All trademarks and logos are the property of their respective owners and are used only for identification purposes.
+This project is not affiliated with or endorsed by any company whose logo appears here.”